awsdocs/amazon-mwaa-user-guide/doc_source/quick-start.md

 1. Choose **Add to Groups**\.

 ## What's next?<a name="quick-start-next-up"></a>
-+ Learn about best practices when specifying Python dependencies in [Managing Python dependencies in requirements\.txt](best-practices-dependencies.md)\.
++ Learn more about how to upload DAGs, specify Python dependencies in a `requirements.txt` and custom plugins in a `plugins.zip` in [Working with DAGs on Amazon MWAA](working-dags.md)\.
++ Learn more about the best practices we recommend to tune the performance of your environment in [Performance tuning for Apache Airflow on Amazon MWAA](best-practices-tuning.md)\.
++ Create a monitoring dashboard for your environment in [Monitoring dashboards and alarms on Amazon MWAA](monitoring-dashboard.md)\.
 + Run some of the DAG code samples in [Code examples for Amazon Managed Workflows for Apache Airflow \(MWAA\)](sample-code.md)\.
-+ Learn more about how to specify Python dependencies in a `requirements.txt` and custom plugins in `plugins.zip` in [Working with DAGs on Amazon MWAA](working-dags.md)\.